jmhodges/componentize/README.md

 ### Output

 The output of Componentize is ... verbose.
 And I don't just mean what's printed to `/dev/stdout`.
-In the output directory, you'll have 6 directories of output for each iteration of Componentize.
+In the output directory, you'll have 3 directories of output for each iteration of Componentize plus one for the set up.
 This is not a lot of fun.

 However, when Componentize finishes it will be a good sport and log what directory you can find your output in at the end.
 This directory